chifongip/Robot_Arm_2D_DQN/README.md

 # Testing
 Run test_dqn_v3.py to test multiple objects PnP.
+The number of objects can be changed (1-8 for this environment size)
+The used model can be changed (refer to the following list)
 ## Trained model
 FCNN: final_arm_model_dqn_FCNN1.h5 / final_arm_model_dqn_FCNN2.h5
 CNN: final_arm_model_dqn_CNN1.h5 / final_arm_model_dqn_CNN2.h5